 Jonathan L. Bing is an experienced advocate who advises corporate, association and nonprofit clients in the entertainment, financial services, health care, transportation, and social services industries.
 He helps clients advance legislation in the New York State Legislature and New York City Council, secure funding from state and city budgets, and navigate New York government.

-Jonathan represents a wide range of clients, including the third-largest hospital system in New York City, the 700-member national trade association for the Broadway and live entertainment industry, and NYC’s leader in carpool ridesharing.
-He also advocates for a variety of nonprofits, including the largest provider of services for domestic violence victims in New York State; an afterschool program for underserved communities with a 100% high school graduation rate for over 30 years; and the organization that created the first senior center in the nation dedicated to technology.
+Jonathan represents a wide range of clients, including the third-largest hospital system in New York City, “Big Four” national accounting and advertising companies, the 700-member national trade association for the Broadway and live entertainment industry, and NYC’s leader in carpool ridesharing.
+He also advocates for a variety of nonprofits, including the largest provider of services for domestic violence victims in New York State; one of the leading homeless service providers in NYC; and the organization that created the first senior center in the nation dedicated to technology.